jlink/property-based-testing-in-kotlin/docs/README.md

 ## A Short Intro to PBT

-You all know example-based tests, e.g. using JUnit Jupiter:
+You all know example-based tests, at least I hope you do.
+This is prototypical example test using [JUnit Jupiter](https://junit.org/junit5/docs/current/user-guide/):

 ```kotlin
 @Test